Berichte 2020

 and the further development of our projects in the coming years

-With 18 other people, it was very inspiring to think outside the box and develop the projects further.
+With 18 other people, it was very inspiring to think outside the box and to develop the projects further.

 Here you can find the annual report